Network Codes for Real-Time Applications: Related Work

-{\flushleft \bf Index Coding.} Our problem setup is the same as in the Index Coding (IC) problem, introduced by Birk and Kol \cite{ic-it06} and extensively studied since.
-Considers a base station that knows a set of packets $X$ and a set of users.
-Each user $(x,H)$ demands one particular packet $x \in X$ and has side information consisting of a subset of packets $H \subset X$.
+{\flushleft \bf Index Coding.} Our problem setup is relatively similar to that of the Index Coding (IC) problem, introduced by Birk and Kol \cite{ic-it06} previously and extensively studied since.
+An IC problem also considers a base station that knows a set of packets, $\mathcal{X}$, and a set of users.
+Each user $(x, \mathcal{H})$ demands one particular packet, $x \in \mathcal{X}$, and has side information consisting of a subset of packets, $\mathcal{H} \subset \mathcal{X}$.
 The base station broadcasts to all users without errors.
 The goal is to find an encoding scheme that minimizes the number of transmissions required to deliver the packets to all users.

+It has been shown that except for the cases that can be solved with one or two transmissions, other instances of the IC problem are NP-hard to solve \cite{ic-itw07, ic-globecom12, ic-isit12-maleki}, including a variation of IC where users are pliable and happy to receive any one packet \cite{picod, picod2}.
+Furthermore, even finding an approximation to the problem has been shown to be hard \cite{ic-isit08}. \cite{ic-infocom08, ic-isit12-arash} provided heuristic algorithms to find such codes.

-There are two differences between our problem and IC.
-First, in our problem each user wants {\em all} the packets, not just a a single packet.
-Second, fwe want to find an instantly decodable packet that maximizes the number of users that benefit in a single transmission, not the total number of transmissions to satisfy all users.
+Despite the similarities, there are two main differences between our problem and IC.
+First, in our problem, each user wants {\em all} the packets, not just a single packet.
+Second, we want to find an instantly decodable packet that maximizes the number of beneficiary users, not the total number of transmissions to satisfy all users.

-{\flushleft \bf Data Exchange} was introduced by El Rouayheb \ea \cite{dx-itw10} and has similar seteup: there is a set of packets $X$ and a set of users.
-Each user $u$ knows a subset of packets, $H_u \subset X$, and wants all packets in $X$.
-Unlike the IC, there is no base station and the users broadcast messages.
-Different from IC, the objective is to find an encoding scheme that minimizes the number of transmissions required to deliver all packets in $X$ to all users.
-Similar to the data exchange problem, in our setting, all users want all the packets in $X$.
-There are, however, two differences: (i) in our setting, only the base station can broadcast as opposed to having all users broadcasting, and (ii) we are interested in instantaneous decoding to maximize the number of beneficiary users for one transmission, as opposed to minimizing the total number of transmissions.
+{\flushleft \bf Data Exchange.} The Data Exchange (DX) problem, originally introduced by El Rouayheb \ea \cite{dx-itw10}, also has a similar setup to our problem: There is a set of packets, $\mathcal{X}$, and a set of users $\mathcal{U}$.
+Each user, $u \in \mathcal{U}$, knows a subset of packets, $\mathcal{H}_u \subset \mathcal{X}$, and wants all packets in $\mathcal{X}$.
+In DX, there is no base station, and the users broadcast messages.
+The objective is to find an encoding scheme that minimizes the number of transmissions required to deliver all packets in $\mathcal{X}$ to all users.

+To solve the DX problem, a randomized polynomial-time solution was proposed in \cite{dx-isit10}, and deterministic polynominal-time solutions were proposed in \cite{dx-qshine10} and \cite{dx-isit11}. \cite{dx-isit12-g} studied the problem in general network topologies.
+Variants of the problem where there are helpers and transmission weights were studied in \cite{dx-isit12} and \cite{dx-ita11}.
+Various necessary and sufficient conditions that characterize feasible transmission schemes for the problem were proposed in \cite{uc-milcom10, uc-allerton10, uc-allerton11}, under a different name of {\em universal recovery}.